 Started today with a little something to eat at the Howard Johnson’s free breakfast…one of the worst “breakfast included” meals I’ve ever had – some yogurt and oatmeal.
 Then Joseph and I went into Portsmouth.
-We walked around the town and then drove over to the Strawberry Banke, which wasn’t open yet.
-We actually could have walked there, but we didn’t know it, so we drove.
+We walked around the town and then drove through the town to an interesting place called the Strawberry Banke, We actually could have walked there, but we didn’t know it, so we drove.

 I’m glad we walked the town first and did it very early.
 By the time we got back from Strawberry Banke, the town was waking up.
 We found a place to have a cup of tea and a breakfast bun.
 Cute little place with tables outside.
 That’s where we enjoyed our tea while watching people – tourists like us, people going to work, and local residents.